 We try to keep things simple, but occasionally you may stumble upon a term or abbreviation you are unfamiliar with.
 Therefore, we have collected a dictionary of the terminology most commonly used in Rentle and our Help Center.

 The administrative side of your Rentle store, where you can manage all aspects of your Rentle Shop.
 Here you can e.g. adjust your account settings as well as manage your inventory and orders.

 An Application Programming Interface (API) provides the functionality of Rentle in a way that can be easily used from other computer programs.
 Using the API you can write your own applications to fetch data, or to update data into our system.

 Articles are all physical items in your warehouse.
 Every single item has a unique ID or article number and you can store meta information for each article, such as manufacturer, model or make.

-Rentle Blocks are supplementary features you can choose to customize your store.
+Rentle Blocks are supplementary features you can choose to customize your settings.
 Some blocks are industry-specific, others may be interesting to several types of businesses.
-Depending on your Rentle Plan you decide freely which Blocks you want to add to your Account.
+Depending on your Rentle Plan you have access to certain blocks and can add them to your Account.

 Your product catalog lists all essential details that help your customers make a purchase decision.
 Listed information may include but is not limited to product description, image, price and availability.